We can provide cutting-edge Artificial Intelligence & Machine Learning capabilities to bespoke Android and web apps!

 Mark Austin, Managing Director

-Having recently moved to Android PDAs for our mobile workforce, we identified a need for a Bespoke App and a Web-based Management System to control it.
-App Developer for Android demonstrated a real understanding for our needs and a "can do" attitude that we found extremely helpful.
+Having recently moved to Android PDAs for our mobile workforce, we identified a need for a Bespoke Android App and a Web-based Management System to control it.
+New Media Aid demonstrated a real understanding for our needs and a "can do" attitude that we found extremely helpful.